IMPACT inclusive volunteering project

 Getting more disabled people volunteering in sport

-Derbyshire Sport worked with local organisations, including sports clubs, voluntary services and schools in order to try and get more disabled people volunteering in sport.
+Active Derbyshire worked with local organisations, including sports clubs, voluntary services and schools in order to try and get more disabled people volunteering in sport.

 Training and recruitment took place throughout the project to help create a welcoming environment for volunteers.
 The project saw 33 volunteers recruited and 24 deployed into placements; over 100 people booked onto a subsidised training course.